gazliddon/personalblog/contents/misc/2013-05-06-tasty-and-cheap.md

 If you make something like Heinz Ketchup and the truth is that actually there's very little palpable difference between you and your competitors then you're in a commodity market and the only way to win in that is a price war, a place no one wants to be.

 So yeah, just a bit odd that a change in the way we feed ourself that is so utterly positive in anyway I can measure is also bound up with some irrational feelings lingering around the edges of shame and embarrassment.
-It almost feels like I'm being unfaithful to Colman's Mustard or Heinz Ketchup :D
+It almost feels like I'm being unfaithful to Coleman's Mustard or Heinz Ketchup :D